braintelligencePL/project-manager-kotlin/README.md

 ### [Project-Manager - just like trello but only backend](https://github.com/braintelligencePL/project-manager-kotlin)
 #### Journey from layered (n-tier) architecture to hexagonal architecture in Kotlin 💪
 Project-Manager is a simple application for managing projects at company.
-You can create teams and add members to it.
-You can create, modify projects and assing teams to them.
-More you'll find below.
+You can create projects and teams.
+Projects can have features and status.
+Teams can have members and projects.
+You'll find more business requirments below.

 We'll go from traditional layered architecture to hexagonal architecture A.K.A.
 Ports and Adapters architecture.